 Use Box Dividers for Glassware

-If you don’t want to move glassware to and from homes by just wrapping them in bubble wrap or packing paper, consider picking up dish pack boxes that come with dividers for each glass.
+If you don’t want to move wine glasses and other glassware to and from homes by just wrapping them in bubble wrap or packing paper, consider picking up dish pack boxes that come with dividers for each glass.
 This puts a buffer between glasses so they don’t smash together, keeping them safe during your move.

 Repurpose Food Storage Containers